Fountaincoder/singularity1/main.md

 <figure id="fig:madd" data-latex-placement="ht">
 <img src="figures/rId37.png" style="width:200pt" />
-<figcaption>MADD: A description based on a goemetric view of the MADD
+<figcaption>MADD: A description based on a geometric view of the MADD
 algorithm.
 Here we perform the operation <span class="math inline">(4 × 10) + (4 × 4)</span> right to left by
 accumulating the "height" at the index point</figcaption>